pin1150 Civic Drive, Suite 101, Walnut Creek, CA 94596

-• Ball Attachment Dentures — Two dental implants will be placed in your lower jawbone, followed by a set of dentures that will snap onto these implants.
-However, there will still be some movement, as well as the potential for sore spots if food particles get caught underneath the dentures.
+• Ball Attachment Prosthesis — Two dental implants will be placed in your lower jawbone, followed by a set of prosthetics that will snap onto these implants.
+However, there will still be some movement, as well as the potential for sore spots if food particles get caught underneath the prosthesis.
 You will still need periodic appointments for any adjustments.

 ball 011.
 Before